-How to confit potatoes with olive oil, no duck fat used here.
-Most delicious roasted little potatoes in oven or air fryer you will ever serve as an easy side dish with dinner.
+How to confit potatoes with olive oil in the oven or air fryer, no duck fat.
+Most delicious roasted little potatoes you will ever serve as an easy side dish with dinner.
 Use baby or fingerling cooked together with Garlic Confit all in the same pan!

 Roasted Little Potatoes in Oven